rss2023/web-prod/_information/authorinfo.md

 **Type of Submission:** These submissions should demonstrate systems that are innovative given the state-of-the-art of robotics research across any of the [subject areas]({{ site.baseurl }}/information/cfp/#subject-areas) of RSS 2023.
 Open-source and open-access systems or interactive systems that are accessible by the community are especially encouraged.
 Demos can relate to hardware or software contributions or their integration.
 They can also relate to critical system components and useful tools for the community.
 Examples of such submissions can correspond to demonstrations of:

-- useful new hardware components or software packages for the robotics community,
+- useful new mechanisms or software packages for the robotics community,
 - large-scale deployments of robotics technology that have not been achieved before,
 - mature, production-ready industrial systems of note and lessons from their operation,
 - new datasets and benchmarks that will advance robotics research,